 The aim of this conference is to examine whether - and if so, to what extent - the lyric and the vocal element in nineteenth-century instrumental music help to create form.

-2017 Classical and Baroque traditions in the music of the Romantics during the first half of the nineteenth century
+2017 Baroque traditions in the music of the Romantics during the first half of the nineteenth century

-The starting point for this conference is the need to examine the actual role played by Baroque and Classical style in the output of composers of the first half of the nineteenth century.
-Consideration of the functions of those two styles should not be confined to indicating and cataloguing the adoption of genres or the copying of formal schemes characteristic of previous eras, but should lead to analysis of examples of the use of Baroque and Classical aesthetics representing the incorporation of those aesthetics and their combining with the work of the early Romantics, as a mode of thinking about form and determining it.
+The starting point for this conference is the need to examine the actual role played by Baroque style in the output of composers of the first half of the nineteenth century.
+Consideration of the functions of this style should not be confined to indicating and cataloguing the adoption of genres or the copying of formal schemes characteristic of previous eras, but should lead to analysis of examples of the use of Baroque aesthetic representing the incorporation of this aesthetic and its combining with the work of the early Romantics, as a mode of thinking about form and determining it.

 2018 The integration of a work: from miniature to large scale